ncbo/owlapi_wrapper/README.md

-A command line utility that wraps the Java OWL-API to parse RDFS, OWL and OBO ontologies.
+A command line utility that wraps the Java [OWL API](https://github.com/owlcs/owlapi) for parsing RDFS, OWL, and OBO ontologies.

-More documentation to appear here.
-If interested in using this project contact the NCBO mailing list for support.